alt236/codeplasterage/README.md

 #### Disclaimer:

-In case it is not obvious: This is a joke (but fully functional) library which was born out of a discussion about how code coverage metrics can be abused.
+In case it is not obvious: This is a joke (but fully functional) library which was born out of a discussion about how code coverage metrics can be abused and artificially inflated.

-**DO NOT USE THIS PROJECT AS A WAY TO ENSURE QUALITY OR TO VALIDATE ANY CONTRACTS OR BEHAVIOUR**
+* **DO NOT USE THIS PROJECT AS A WAY TO ENSURE QUALITY OR TO VALIDATE ANY CONTRACTS OR BEHAVIOUR**
+* **THIS PROJECT WILL (BY DESIGN) TRY AND EXECUTE AS MUCH CODE AS POSSIBLE IN YOUR CODEBASE WITH NO MEASURE OR REASON, SO ANY POTENTIALLY DESTRUCTIVE ACTIONS WILL ALSO BE EXECUTED.**
+* **BY USING THIS, AND DEPENDING ON HOW YOUR CODE IS STRUCTURED, YOU MAY END UP MAKING UNEXPECTED NETWORK CALLS**
+* **DO NOT USE WITHOUT BACKUPS**

+Use at your own risk.
+I bear absolutely no responsibility for any runaway (or unexpected) `Runtime.getRuntime() .exec("rm -rf ./")` or `FileUtils.deleteDirectory(new File("./"));` or `DROP TABLE`s or similar that you get smitten with by running this library.

+If you still want to use this, and you know where the destructive stuff are, you _can_ exclude any relevant code via the `@Config` filters (see below) - I still bear no responsibility though!

 ## Usage